ParisMonson/bank-tech-test/README.md

 # Setup:

 First fork and clone this repository to your local machine.
-Then run the following commands from with the project home directory to install the require dependancies:
+Then run the following commands from within the project home directory to install the require dependancies:

 ```bash
 bundle install